Why Gratitude Journal Prompts are So Helpful.

 - 3 ways you are unique and how they make you great.

 - Write a letter to yourself in the future.

 I hope this article allows you to be grateful for all the things you have in your life right now.
-Practicing positivity and gratefulness will help you with your self-esteem, mindset, physical health, and is known to help your positive phycology a great deal.
+Practicing positivity and gratefulness will help you with your self-esteem, mindset, and physical health, and is known to help your positive phycology a great deal.

 Starting your gratitude prompts with I am grateful for is a great journal prompt that might help you create lists and lists of things you might not always express gratitude for.
 It’s so important to count our blessings every day.